BrainCircuitsBehaviorLab/village/docs/source/initial_configuration/heartbeat.md

-## Sending Heartbeat Signals to a Remote Device
+## Send Heartbeat Signals to a Remote Device

 <br>